I decided to learn programming 10 months ago (on 10th July 2016). I was successful… kind of.

-I’m confident I could've handled putting in more time per day.
-It would've taken some adjusting, but it was doable.
-Two hours seems to be my max for weekdays — this should have became my goal.
+I’m confident I could’ve handled putting in more time per day.
+It would’ve taken some adjusting, but it was doable.
+Two hours seems to be my max for weekdays (this should have become my goal).

 I wish I could go through and read about the things I was stuck on 10 months ago.
 It would be motivating to see how far I’ve come.

-It would make it easier to find the areas I need to spend more time focusing on.
+It would make it easier to find the areas I need to spend time focusing on.